315+ Telescopes Ranked

 What can you see with Solomark Polaris 130EQ?

-The short focal length and thus fairly wide field provided by the Solomark Polaris 130EQ make it ideal for viewing larger deep-sky objects such as open star clusters, particularly with the use of a wider-field eyepiece than the provided 20mm Kellner.
 Open star clusters can be viewed almost anywhere, even from fairly light-polluted locales, and can feature hundreds of colorful stars inside.
-The Double Cluster in Cassiopeia, M11 in Scutum, the famous Pleiades (M45) in Taurus, and M35 in Gemini are some examples of showpiece open clusters that can be seen easily in the provided 6×30 finder or even with the naked eye under suitably dark skies.
+The Double Cluster in Cassiopeia, M11 in Scutum, the famous Pleiades (M45) in Taurus, and M35 in Gemini are some examples of showpiece open clusters that I could easily see in the provided 6×30 finder or even with the naked eye under suitably dark skies.

-The Polaris 130mm EQ can also show you bright emission nebulae, like the Orion Nebula (M42), the Lagoon (M8), and the Swan (M17).
+The Polaris 130mm EQ can also show me bright emission nebulae, like the Orion Nebula (M42), the Lagoon (M8), and the Swan (M17).
 A UHC nebula filter brings out fainter detail and enhances contrast on these objects, as well as revealing new ones like the Veil Nebula in Cygnus and the previously-mentioned Helix planetary nebula.

-A 130mm aperture telescope like the Polaris 130mm EQ is a great performer on Solar System objects, too.
-Mercury and Venus show their phases, and you can see thousands of details on the Moon with features mere miles wide visible under good seeing conditions, such as craters, mountain ranges, and ridges.
-The polar ice caps and dust storms on Mars can be seen, and the Polaris 130mm EQ can resolve a few dark markings when the planet is at is closest to Earth and the air is sufficiently steady.
 The 6×30 finder scope reveals the moons of Jupiter; their disks are visible at high magnification along with their shadows whenever they transit in front of Jupiter itself.
 Jupiter shows various colorful and constantly-changing cloud bands and storms, including the famed Great Red Spot, which is visible amidst the southern equatorial cloud belt on a steady night.

 The Polaris 130mm EQ shows Saturn’s rings easily, along with the Cassini Division within them and some cloud belts on Saturn itself on a clear and steady night.
 A few moons, such as Titan and Rhea, can also be seen around Saturn.
-Uranus’ disk can be resolved, but a 130mm telescope is not big enough to reveal any of its subtle cloud details or faint moons; Neptune is hard to resolve at all but its large moon Triton is faintly visible close besides it.
-Pluto is too dim to see with the Polaris 130mm EQ; a telescope around twice the size is the minimum you’ll need to guarantee success.

 Zane Landers